 After packing, it is time to find a place to store your clothes.
 It is important to explore your options and find the best storage option for you.
 We recommend finding a clean, cool, and dark place to store your clothes to protect them from humidity, water, mold, and mildew damages.
 At Beyond Self Storage, we have 100% indoor climate-controlled storage facilities with white-glove clean storage units that keep your clothes protected.
 We currently 14 locations nationwide in Lenexa, KS, Chesterfield, MO, Pittsburgh, PA, Arlington Heights, IL, Sterling Heights, IL, Macomb, MI, and Minneapolis, MN.

-Check Your Storage Unit Periodically
+Step 7: Check Your Storage Unit Periodically

 Once you have found a place to store your clothing, the job isn’t finished.
 Make sure to check your storage unit periodically to make sure your clothes are staying protected.
 Share these 7 easy tips with your family and friends on how to store clothes in a storage unit.